FinweLtd/orion360-sdk-pro-hello-ios/README.md

 	NSURL *licenseUrl = [NSURL fileURLWithPath:path];
 	[orionView setLicenseFileUrl:licenseUrl];

 For Swift projects you need to create bridging header.
 Please follow Step 9.
-(For Objective-C projects, skip Step 9 and jump to Step 10 to learn how you can acquire Orion360 SDK Pro license file.)
+(For Objective-C projects, skip Objective-C bridging step and jump to [Obtaining License File](#obtaining-license-file) to learn how you can acquire Orion360 SDK Pro license file.)

 ## Objective-C bridging header for Swift projects